 Because a SPECT scan uses a radioactive tracer, it is not commonly used in pregnancy.
 Inform your physician if you are pregnant, think that you may be pregnant, or are nursing.

-Positron emission tomography (PET) scans are used to give your physician a better idea of how your brain is using glucose.
+Positron emission tomography (PET) scans are used to give your physician a better idea of how your brain is using glucose and metabolic activity.
 Like the SPECT scan, PET start with a small amount of a radioactive substance injected into the arm or through an IV and spreads throughout the patient’s body.
 The machine scans the body and detects the photons (subatomic particles) being emitted by the injected radioactive tracer in the brain or whatever part of the body that is being scanned.

 For epilepsy, it can help your physician identify the part of your brain that is causing the seizure activity.
 PET scans may be used to find the seizure origin in case of focal (partial) seizures, for evaluation before epilepsy surgery, and also to see how the brain utilizes glucose between seizures (interictal period).
 Neither CT scans nor MRI can provide this type of information.